ctesta01/ctesta01.github.io/_posts/2018-05-24-getting-started-in-r.md

 ---
 layout: post
 title: "Getting Started in R"
+toc: true
 ---

 This is an introduction to the R programming language.
 I would like this introduction to be as accessible and useful as possible for users of all proficiency levels.
 Every link below will include free resources.

+{{ content | toc }}

+---

+### Beginner Resources

 Before diving into the R programming language, I would highly recommend installing the [RStudio](https://www.rstudio.com/) development environment.
 It makes a lot of interactions with the R programming language and peripheral programming related tasks (version controlling, connecting to databases, code-formatting, etc.) much easier.

----

-### Beginner Resources

 If you're a beginner and you want to get started with R as fast as possible, I recommend the following guides: